HalehGhavami/HalehGhavami/README.md

 ## HELLO WORLD :sun_with_face:
 ### I'm Haleh Ghavami
-  + I am a Fullstack Web Developer based on Earth 🌎
+  + I am a Full-stack Web Developer based on Earth 🌎
   + decided to shift from being just a consumer to being a producer🌱
   + learned programming to realize my idea with love ❤️
   + like to solve problems 🔑